Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Planet migration prescription

 and

 where ${\rm \chi}$ is the thermal diffusion coefficient which reads as

-in Eq. \ref{eq:chi}, $\rho$ is the gas volume density, $\kappa$ is the gas disk opacity, and $\sigma$ is the Stefan-Boltzmann constant.
+In Eq. \ref{eq:chi}, $\rho$ is the gas volume density, $\kappa$ is the gas disk opacity, and $\sigma$ is the Stefan-Boltzmann constant.
+To set the protoplanetary disk opacity we follow \cite{belllin94}.

-Different diffusion timescales (e.g. viscosities) influence the corotation torque as well, where lower levels of viscosity will not allow outward migration even when the radial gradients in entropy are steep enough to promote outward migration \citep[e.g.][]{baruteaumasset08,bitschetal13c}.
-Different viscosities can thus result in different migration speeds, which might influence the structure of planetary systems in the inner disc \citep[e.g.][]{bitschetal13c}.
+Different diffusion timescales (e.g., viscosities) influence the corotation torque as well, where lower levels of viscosity will not allow outward migration even when the radial gradients in entropy are steep enough to promote outward migration \citep[e.g.,][]{baruteaumasset08,bitschetal13c}.
+Different viscosities can therefore result in different migration speeds, which might influence the structure of planetary systems in the inner disk \citep[e.g.,][]{bitschetal13c}.

 $\gamma_\text{eff}$ depends on

 as